 Heathrow Third Runway

-On 1 July 2015 the Airport Commission issued its Final Report and was immediately disbanded.
+On 1 July 2015 the Airports Commission issued its Final Report and was immediately disbanded.

 The Airport Commission ... unanimously concluded that the proposal for a new Northwest Runway at Heathrow Airport, in combination with a significant package of measures to address its environmental and community impacts..., presents the strongest case.

 The Commission failed to make the case for the need for any more runways in the UK as it took no cognisance of the Department of Transport's (DfT) aviation statistics, or if it did, it failed to recognise their significance.
-DfT publishes traffic statistics annually at the end of July.
+DfT publishes traffic statistics annually at the end of July, but this is often delayed until October and November.
 See links (1) and (2).

 Figure 1 UK Runway usage

-The UK's overall runway usage, i,e., the number of take offs and landings per annum (ATMs), peaked in 2007 and was in 2016 still fewer by 6.6%.
-UK passengers carried in 2016 increased by 12% over those in 2007 before the recession, but the associated runway usage, though increasing, is still less than in 2007.
-The number of passengers carried per flight has increased from 107 in 2007 to 128 in 2016 due to the deployment of bigger aircraft and will increase further with the trend to larger aircraft.
+The UK's overall runway usage, i,e., the number of take offs and landings per annum (ATMs), peaked in 2007 and was in 2018 still fewer by 7.3%.
+The 2007 peak of ATMs was not a limit as there is still spare runway capacity at Stansted.
+UK passengers carried in 2018 increased by 21.7% over those in 2007 before the recession, but the associated runway usage, now decreasing slightly, is still less than in 2007.
+The number of passengers carried per flight has increased from 107 in 2007 to 140 in 2018 due to the deployment of bigger aircraft and will increase further with the trend to larger aircraft.
+Freight carried increased by 13.1% in eleven years with fewer movements than 2007, and with a slight decrease from 2017.

 Figure 2 Heathrow trends shown as indices